AretasSensorNetworks/ECG200ImageFieldExample/README.md

-# ECG200ImageFieldExample
+# ECG200

+The following notebook demonstrates one way to use Gramian Image fields for encoding sensor data into images and training a CNN on a classification problem.

-Classification of the ECG200 sensor data using image fields
+We import the ECG200 dataset into the Aretas platform, then export the data as image fields with interpolation / scaling.